 This post was created in partnership with California Figs. All opinions are our own.

-PrintFiery Balsamic Fig Flatbread recipe
+Fig Pizza recipe

 This gourmet Balsamic Fig Flatbread is sure to be the hit of the party!
 A balsamic glaze drizzle tops dried figs, proscuitto & goat cheese.